Abstract

 Nevertheless, the problems raised are real and we must tackle them head-on.
 Since meaning is situation- and context-bound, we cannot simply transfer meaning produced in one situation (the interview) to meaning and action in others (real life).
 These issues are more important than researchers who rely on interviews typically acknowledge.

 This criticism of interviews invokes the interactionist tradition.
 However, to let this rich tradition serve mostly to discredit interviews is highly unproductive.
-By directing Goffmanian microsociology onto the interview itself, we suggest that interactionism/situationalism, which critics see mostly as problems, holds much
+By directing Goffmanian microsociology onto the interview itself, we suggest that interactionism/situationalism, which critics see mostly as problems, holds much value to interviews.

 We have shown how situational awareness matters for how an interview should be interpreted, and what kind of data it provides, by comparing two studies of middle-class identity, conducted by Jarness and Skarpenes.
 We attribute their contradictory findings to their interviews having been different situations, which correspond to different situations in their interviewees’ lives, which, in turn, address different audiences/communities, so that participants evoked contrasting cultural repertoires.
 Situational awareness in interpreting these interviews suggest that middle-class people can adhere to both egalitarian norms and practices of cultural distinction, and that such duality is often significant to their class identity.
 Without subjecting these contrasts to situationalism, it would be difficult to make sense of these dualities and ambiguities.